 The combination of classroom discussion and activities outside the classroom reflects the BISC’s emphasis on anchoring the academic experience in direct observation and participation.
 Students benefit from a high level of inquiry – as any university graduate student would expect – and our ELOs combine self-learning with guided research on primary source materials of all kinds.
 This provides a stimulating way to learn more about your course material, and an unmatched opportunity to absorb first-hand, the extraordinary riches of our world and its people.

-Your professors will plan off-site lectures adding depth and variety to learning.
-Students studying music may critique La Traviata at the National Opera in London.
-Politics students may find themselves experiencing government first hand by interviewing Parliamentarians.
-Those studying International Relations visit the International Maritime Organization headquarters in London to evaluate how marine safety standards continue to facilitate world trade over a hundred years after the Titanic disaster.
-What better way to learn than to experience?
+Our Experiential Learning Opportunities are course-specific, with your professors planning all off-site lectures.
+These will add considerable depth and variety to your learning experience.
+Students studying music for example, may critique La Traviata at the National Opera in London.
+Politics students may find themselves experiencing government first hand by interviewing Westminster Parliamentarians.
+Those studying International Relations visit the International Maritime Organization HQ in London to evaluate how marine safety standards continue to facilitate world trade over a hundred years after the Titanic disaster.
+There is no better way to learn than to experience first-hand!

 - Debating Scottish independence with a Scottish Member of Parliament in Edinburgh.